Charging your EV

 The electricity demand of a charging EV can be significant, even if only charging from a power point.

-Well before you bring your new EV home, it’s critical that your proposed charging solution is evaluated by a licensed electrical contractor, ideally one who is experienced in installing EV charging systems (your car dealership may be able to recommend one).
+Well before you bring your new EV home, it’s critical that your proposed charging solution is evaluated by a licensed electrical contractor, ideally one who is experienced in installing EV charging systems (your EV dealer may have some recommendations).

 They can test and evaluate the wiring from your switchboard to your garage and advise if any upgrades are necessary to support your desired charging arrangement, and to ensure the electrical safety of you and your home.